Wild Karnataka – a documentary on Wildlife in Karnataka wants to take the State’s biodiversity to the world.

 Background – Wild Karnataka :

 It was in December 2014 that the filmmakers Amoghavarsha JS and Kalyan Varma along with forest officer Vijay Mohan Raj and Naturalist Sarath Champati started the journey to do something a handful have tried – filming Karnataka’s rich biodiversity in ultra HD.

 Filmed over a five year period at a cost of Rs.4 crore with a crew of nearly 20 men and women shooting over 400 hours of footage.
-The end result is a 52 minute documentary.
+The end result is a 52-minute documentary.
 This was achieved by the cooperation with the Forest department.

-Four years later, the team is all set to premier the documentary titled ‘Wild Karnataka’ showcasing the wildlife in the State in full glory and the narration is by British Broadcaster and natural historian Sir David Attenborough.
+Four years later, the team is all set to premiere the documentary titled ‘Wild Karnataka’ showcasing the wildlife in the State in full glory and the narration is by British Broadcaster and natural historian Sir David Attenborough.

 Places covered – Wild Karnataka :

 The documentary was shot on the field in Honnavar, Bidar, Sharavathi, Koppal, Hampi, Siruguppa, Bhadra Tiger Reserve, Cauvery Wildlife Sanctuary, BRT, Nagarahole, Agumbe, Bhimgad and Daroji.

 This includes the wet evergreen forests of Western Ghats to the deciduous forests of Mysore District to the thorn scrub forests and rocky outcrops of Ramnagara and Daroji, extending to the riverine and marine ecosystems.

 The largest population of tigers in India is in Karnataka State.
 The largest number of elephants in the wild and nearly 6319.127 sq. km. of the protected area divided among five national parks and 21 wildlife sanctuaries.

 Funding for documentary Wild Karnataka :